Responding to God With Faith

 So what is faith, and how does it differ from belief?

-The simplest explanation is that saving faith is trust.
-We trust God to take care of us, to do good for us rather than evil, to give us eternal life.
+Saving faith is trust.
+We trust God to take care of us, to do good rather than evil, to give us eternal life.
 Trust means knowing that God exists, knowing that he is good, knowing that he has the power to do what he wants, and trusting that he will use it to do whatever is best for us.
 Trust means a willingness to put ourselves under him, to be willing to obey not out of fear but out of love.
 When we trust God, we love him.

 Trust is shown by what we do.
 But the action is not the trust, and it does not create the trust—it is only the result of trust.
 True faith is, at its core, trust in Jesus Christ.